prisms-center/phaseField/README.md

 <B>What is PRISMS-PF?</B>

-  PRISMS-PF is a high-performance Finite Element Method (FEM) code for phase field modeling simulations and related systems of partial differential equations.
+  PRISMS-PF is a high-performance Finite Element Method (FEM) code for phase field modeling simulations and solving related systems of partial differential equations.
 It has a flexible user interface designed to allow users to easily modify existing applications as well as developing their own.
 In terms of performance, PRISMS-PF has been shown to be competitive with state-of-the-art finite difference codes.
 PRISMS-PF has been tested on thousands of processors and has been used in simulations with over one billion degrees of freedom.

   This code is developed by the PRedictive Integrated Structural Materials Science (PRISMS) Center [http://www.prisms-center.org/]